 If you have been overseas and exchanged your New Zealand dollar into a foreign currency, then you have completed a money transfer and delved into the world of currency exchange market.

 The currency exchange market is one of the biggest markets in the world.
 Government, large companies and banks trade trillions of dollars in foreign currencies everyday.
-With all that money being exchanged come a truck load of rules and regulations.
-Complicated things that don’t mean much to the average person.

 Currency refers to a legal tender, which includes all banknotes and coins used as a medium of exchange.